 analyticalRepresentation: calculates a Chebyshev analytical representation of the rate coefficients over a specified temperature and pressure range.

 ThermodynamicTable: calculates thermodynamic functions for the species defined in the molecular list.

+sensitivityAnalysis: analyses the ME model in terms of the sensitivity of the calculated outputs in terms of the variance of a set of specified parameters.

 me:printCellDOS, which prints out the cell DOS for the wells in the ME system